-While this target was not met, the college did demonstrate improved performance on this measure compared to Year 4.
-In the reporting year the total number of certificate credential recipients increased by more than 200 students and the total number of Less Than Associate Degree awards increased by 130 compared to Year 4.
-These indicators, coupled with SLCC's performance in the number and percent change in program completers at the Associate degree level, provides evidence that SLCC successfully continues to pursue the goal of improving program completion and award rates.
+While this target was not met, the college did demonstrate some improvement on this measure compared to Years 4 and 5.
+In the reporting year the total number of certificate credential awards and the total number of Less Than Associate Degree awards increased compared to Years 4 and 5.
+These indicators, coupled with the college's consistency at meeting completer targeted at the Associate degree level, provides evidence that SLCC successfully continues to pursue the goal of improving program completion and award rates.
 As reported in Year 4, the college's performance with regard to completions at the less than Associate degree level during the reporting year are a reflection of a fundamental redesign of the offerings of the college and not an indication of inattention to the college's fundamental charge of successfully producing completers.